 Regeneration.
 Sponges have the amazing ability to regenerate an entire individual from just a few cells.

-small, mostly less than 10 cm, and tubular or vase-shaped.
+As the name suggests sponges in this class have spicules of calcium carbonate.
+The spicules are either free or fused.
+These sponges tend to be relatively small, mostly less than 10 cm, and tubular or vase-shaped.
 All three types of canal system occur in this class.
 There are about 100 species, mainly marine in water no deeper than 1000m.

 This is a small group of sponges that resemble corals.
 They are usually found in dark tunnels in coral reefs.
 The skeleton consists of siliceous spicules and spongin on a thick basal layer of calcium carbonate.
 All in this class have the leuconoid canal system.